CleanCLIP: Mitigating Data Poisoning Attacks in Multimodal Contrastive Learning: Acknowledgement

 \section{Acknowledgement}

 This research is supported by a Sony Faculty Innovation Award, a CISCO Research Award, and a Sloan Fellowship.
+Hritik Bansal is supported in part by AFOSR MURI grant FA9550-22-1-0380.
 We also want to thank Da Yin, Ashima Suvarna, and Gantavya Bhatt for their helpful suggestions.